top of page

 COMPARING THE COST OF MEDIGAP PLANS

-Insurance companies may charge different premiums for the same exact policy.
-As you shop for a policy, be sure you're comparing the same policy.
+Insurance companies may charge different premiums for the same policy.
+As you shop for a policy, be sure you're comparing apples to apples.
 For example, compare Plan A from one company with Plan A from another company.
 In some states, you may be able to buy another type of Medigap policy called Medicare SELECT.
-If you buy a Medicare SELECT policy, you have the right to change your mind within 12 months and switch to a standard Medigap policy.
+If you purchase a Medicare SELECT policy, you have the right to change your mind within 12 months and switch to a standard Medigap policy.
 The Medicare Advantage Open Enrollment Period

 MEDICARE ADVANTAGE PLANS

 Medicare Advantage Plans are a type of Medicare health plan offered by a private company that contracts with Medicare to provide all your Part A and Part B benefits.
 Most Medicare Advantage Plans also offer prescription drug coverage.
 If you’re enrolled in a Medicare Advantage Plan, most Medicare services are covered through the plan.
-Your Medicare services aren’t paid for by Original Medicare.
+Original Medicare doesn’t pay for your Medicare services.
 Below are the most common types of Medicare Advantage Plans.

 MEDICARE PART D LATE ENROLLMENT PENALTY